 Retirement: CalPERS enrollment in either 2%@60 (Classic Employees) or the new 2%@62 (New Employees) formula is dependent on the individual’s eligibility, as per AB 340.
-There are no Social Security deductions (except 1.45% Medicare).
+The City does not participate in Social Security therefore there are no Social Security tax deductions (except 1.45% Medicare).

 Life Insurance: Premium is paid by the City.
 Life insurance and AD&D is equal to $100,000 each.
 Long-term and short-term disability insurance premium shared by the City and employee.
 Additional voluntary supplemental life insurance is available.